 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

-Our catalog provides detailed information about the courses we offer and the courses required for the following:
+The catalog provides detailed information about the courses required for

 The MRI program is one of several specialized imaging health programs offered by the colleges of DCCCD.